 - (a) Under the terms of a License Agreement dated January 25, 2013, PPL is required to reimburse to the Licensor, Trojan Technologies Limited ("Trojan"), 50% of all maintenance costs of the US Patent #7,968,512 and to pay royalties of 3% on Net Receipts from sales of the Licensed Product and 5% on Net Receipts from third parties in respect of development or other exploitation of Licensed Intellectual Property and/or Licensed Products up to a maximum of \$30 million.
-As at Sept.
-30, 2019, no royalties have been earned and maintenance fees are insignificant, therefore no payments have been made to Trojan. - (b) The Company is committed to invest approximately €1.5 million (\$1.9 million) in Stimunity upon Stimunity's achievement of certain agreed milestones.
+As at June 30, 2019, no royalties have been earned and maintenance fees are insignificant, therefore no payments have been made to Trojan. - (b) The Company is committed to invest approximately €1.5 million (\$1.9 million) in Stimunity upon Stimunity's achievement of certain agreed milestones.
 As at March 31, 2019, the Company made an additional discretionary investment of €600,129 (\$688,359) toward the commitment.
-As at Sept.
-30, 2019, agreed milestones were not yet reached and hence no further payment under the agreement was due. - (c) PPL is committed to provide a loan facility to PGL of up to £1 million (\$1.4 million) of which approximately \$178,000 was advanced up to September 30, 2019. - (d) SalvaRx has an obligation to make further capital contribution of €0.3 million (\$0.3 million) in Nekonal once certain development milestones have been achieved (see (e) below). - (e) SalvaRx and Nekonal are currently in disagreement regarding SalvaRx's obligation to make the additional equity contribution described in (d), which is due upon Nekonal's attainment of the defined milestone.
+As at June 30, 2019, agreed milestones were not yet reached and hence no further payment under the agreement was due. - (c) PPL is committed to provide a loan facility to PGL of up to £1 million (\$1.4 million) and studentship grants to the University of Glasgow of £22,279 (\$31,224) in equal instalments over the next two years.
+One instalment of \$15,606 was made in 2018 and 2019 instalment of \$15,606 was accrued but not paid. - (d) SalvaRx has an obligation to make further capital contribution of €0.3 million (\$0.3 million) in Nekonal once certain development milestones have been achieved (see (e) below). - (e) SalvaRx and Nekonal are currently in disagreement regarding SalvaRx's obligation to make the additional equity contribution described in (d), which is due upon Nekonal's attainment of the defined milestone.
 In April 2019, SalvaRx asserted that management of Nekonal committed a breach of duties and fraud on its minority shareholder and Nekonal management has accused SalvaRx of breach of contract.
 To date, no legal proceedings have been formally commenced by either party.
 Research and development efforts have been suspended pending a resolution of this matter.
 The Company cannot predict the outcome of this matter and there is no assurance that a loss will not be incurred.